-Loess Hills Prairie Seminar
+Founder of the Loess Hills Prairie Seminar

-Founder of the Loess Hills Prairie Seminar.
+Founder of the Loess Hills Prairie Seminar

 Retired Loess Hills Prairie Seminar Coordinator

-Loess Hills Prairie Seminar Coordinator
+Former Loess Hills Prairie Seminar Coordinator

 The Loess Hills Seminar began in 1977 with a group of approximately 25 people who wanted to study the unique characteristics of this special area.
-To get an accurate feeling of the “Hills,” and preserve the delicate ecology the group backpacked into the interior for the first seminar.
+To get an accurate feeling of the “Hills,” and preserve the delicate ecology, the group backpacked into the interior for the first seminar.
 Since then the increased number of participants has necessitated a more convenient location.
 The original idea of preserving the “back to nature” concept of the seminar however, is still a major goal of the organizers.